Vector bundles on tropical schemes: Introduction

 Another motivation for algebraic geometry over $\mathbb{F}_1$ arises from a geometric approach towards the Riemann hypothesis, first considered by Y.~Manin in \cite{manin1995lectures}; one hopes to translate the geometric proof of the Weil conjectures to the case of number fields.
 One important step in this approach is interpreting $\Spec \mathbb{Z}$ as a curve over $\mathbb{F}_1$.
 As this set up is beyond the realm of classical scheme theory, one needs to enlarge the category of schemes.
 Since its first appearance, there have been largely two approaches towards algebraic geometry over $\mathbb{F}_1$; (1) forgetting completely the additive structure (monoid schemes \cite{soule2004varietes}, \cite{deitmar2008f1},\cite{con2} for instance), and (2) maintain, but weaken the additive structure (semiring schemes \cite{oliver1}, \cite{oliver2}, \cite{giansiracusa2016equations} or more generally semiring-valued sheaves on topoi \cite{connes2014arithmetic}, \cite{connes2017geometry}).

+The last 5 papers have a strong relation to previously developed $\mathbb{F}_1$-geometry.
+They define a rich geometric structure (scheme, topos) in the semiring setting, often arising as a scalar extension of $\mathbb{F}_1$ (monoid) schemes.
+There is also an $\mathbb{F}_1$ approach with analytic flavor, developed in \cite{Bambozzi}.

 Tropical schemes are a special class of semiring schemes.
-To a scheme $X$, one can associate a tropical scheme $\textrm{Trop}(X)$, called the scheme-theoretic tropicalization of $X$ whose set of $\mathbb{T}$-rational points is the (set-theoretic) tropicalization $\textrm{trop}(X)$ of $X$.
+To a scheme $X$ embedded in a toric variety defined over a valued field, one can associate a tropical scheme $\textrm{Trop}(X)$, called the scheme-theoretic tropicalization of $X$ whose set of $\mathbb{T}$-rational points is the (set-theoretic) tropicalization $\textrm{trop}(X)$ of $X$.

-In \cite{jun2019picard}, we explored several properties of Picard groups for tropical schemes.
+In \cite{jun2019picard}, we explored several properties of Picard groups for tropical toric schemes.
 Our main motivation was to take the first step toward formulating a scheme-theoretic tropical Riemann-Roch theorem.
 In particular, we showed that the Picard group of a monoid scheme $X$ is stable under the scalar extension to the tropical semifield $\mathbb{T}$ under certain technical conditions.

 In this paper, we initiate the study of vector bundles on semiring schemes (and hence tropical schemes).
 Properties of vector bundles on semiring schemes are rather subtle and sometimes counter-intuitive as they reflect the subtleties of linear algebra over idempotent semirings.
 For instance, any free module over the \emph{Boolean semifield} $\mathbb{B}$ (Example \ref{example: boolean}) has a unique basis (Example \ref{example: basis over B}).
 In fact, we prove that ``few bases exist'' over idempotent semirings; see Proposition \ref{proposition: unique basis} for the precise statement.
 This is a big difference with the classical theory of free modules.